Article 7.

 (8) Repealed by Session Laws 1985 (Regular Session, 1986), c.
 1014, s.
 40(c).

-(9) To establish a bill drafting division to draft bills at the request of members or committees of the General Assembly.
+(9) Establish a bill drafting division to draft bills at the request of members or committees of the General Assembly.

-(10) To select the locations for buildings occupied by the General Assembly, and to name any building occupied by the General Assembly.
+(10) Select the locations for buildings occupied by the General Assembly, and to name any building occupied by the General Assembly.

-(11) To specify the operating and capital uses within the General Assembly budget of funds appropriated to the General Assembly which remain available for expenditure after the end of the biennial fiscal period, and to revert funds under G.S.
-143C‑1‑2.
+(11) Specify, at its sole discretion, the operating and capital uses within the General Assembly budget of funds appropriated to the General Assembly, including which funds remain available for expenditure after the end of the biennial fiscal period and which funds revert under G.S.
+143C-1-2.

 (12) Provide insurance to provide excess indemnity for any occurrence which results in a claim against any member of the General Assembly, as provided in G.S.
 143-300.2 through G.S.
 143-300.6.
 That insurance may not provide for any indemnity to be payable for any claim not covered by the above cited statutes, nor for any criminal act by a member, nor for any act committed by a member or former member prior to the inception of insurance.